Germany Warns Of Possible Gas Constraints Over Payments Dispute With Russia

 Any supply cut-off would push Europe into recession and the EU is fast scouring for alternative partners and sources and planning to reduce Russian gas consumption by 66% in 2021.
 However, logistical challenges are in the way.

-The war in Ukraine alone could slit Germany’s GDP growth estimates from 4.6% in December to 1.8% via the ensuing inflationary pressures and supply constraints, according to the country’s top economic advisers.7 Metaverse Stocks That May Go Out of This World
+The war in Ukraine alone could slit Germany’s GDP growth estimates from 4.6% in December to 1.8% via the ensuing inflationary pressures and supply constraints, according to the country’s top economic advisers.7 Dividend Stocks that Help Take the Bite Out of Inflation

 .